willbers/RPLP/README.md

 # RPLP
-Relation Projection for Link Prediction:Bridging MessagePassing and Triplet Convolution
+Relation Projection for Link Prediction: Bridging Message Passing and Triplet Convolution

-This repository contains all the source code of the implementation for the paper: Relation Projection for Link Prediction:Bridging MessagePassing and Triplet Convolution
+This repository contains all the source code of the implementation for the paper: Relation Projection for Link Prediction: Bridging Message Passing and Triplet Convolution

 ### Requirements:
 python==3.8.5